Lcrs123/django-admin-commander/README.md

 # django-admin-commander

-A Django app to run management commands from the admin panel
+A Django app to run management commands from the admin panel with actions logging and permissions.

 ## Installation